Red Shoe Diaries: Production

 Zalman King conceived of an erotic television series that would air on premium cable, which was then a burgeoning market as it was not beholden to MPAA ratings.
 With his wife and collaborator Patricia Louisianna Knop, King wrote the script for the television film Red Shoe Diaries, intending it to be the pilot for the anthology series.
 The film, in conjunction with four episodes, was pitched to Showtime in 1991.

 Said King: "I wanted to do an anthology series from a very intimate, woman's point of view."
 He dismissed the term softcore to categorize his work because of its pornographic connotations, saying, "Eroticism has a real place in my vocabulary because [it] usually needs to move out of a relationship or some sort of tension and that's what I'm very interested in.
 I usually think of my work as romance."
 Producer David Saunders said, "We weren't interested in making porn.
 We wanted to make erotic movies with good stories that looked great, were well-acted, and that concerned women as well as men.
 Showtime's interests and our interests coincided."
 Of the show's content, writer Chloe King said, "It's not wham-bam thank you ma’am.
 There's more intellectual than physical foreplay."
 Lizzie Borden, Anne Goursaud, Mary Lambert, Nelly Alard, and Elise D'Haene were among the female writers and directors on the show.

-David Duchovny was cast in The X-Files shortly after signing on to do the pilot film.
-Though his character's story is continued in the episode entitled "Jake's Story", he mostly appears as the series' narrator, bookending each episode.
+David Duchovny was cast in The X-Files as FBI agent Fox Mulder shortly after agreeing to appear in the Red Shoe TV film.
+Though his Red Shoe character Jake Winters' narrative is continued in the episode entitled "Jake's Story", he mostly appears as the series' narrator, bookending each episode.
+Because of the success of X-Files in Germany on RTLII, the same broadcaster bought distribution rights and renamed it "Foxy Fantasies", which apparently is intended to create the impression these episodes show the fantasies of Fox Mulder.

 Episodes were mostly filmed in Canoga Park in the San Fernando Valley.
 Later locations included Rio de Janeiro, Brazil, and Ciudad Juárez, Mexico.